-- 81% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 87% and the national average of 86%. - 72% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 82% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%)
+- 85% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 85% and the national average of 86%. - 82% of patients said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 79% and the national average of 82%. - 90% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 83% and the national average of